-In this tutorial we will show you how to secure HERE API keys.
-Please note: This may not be the best way for your solution.
-Please evaluate your requirements and use the best method for your operating environment.
-HERE also supports OAuth for generating access tokens.
+Note: This may not be the best solution for your environment.
+Please evaluate your requirements and use the most suitable solution.
+HERE also supports authentication using OAuth for generating access tokens.

 Please select the checkbox and you will see a popup and click on ok.

-Enter your DNS name to whitelist and click on SAVE
+Enter your DNS name to add as trusted and click on SAVE

-Note: You can remove a whitelisted domain at any time by clicking on
+You can remove a trusted domain at any time by clicking on - symbol.

 A lot has been written on the best practices for securing API keys.
-We have shown you one way to do that using HERE’s Developer Portal.
+We have shown you one way to do that using HERE’s platform portal.
 If you are interested in learning more about how to secure your API keys check out this article on FreecodeCamp.

-Now that you know how to secure your API using Domain Whitelisting, check out our OAuth Tutorial which teaches you how to generate OAuth Bearer Tokens for your backend systems.
+Now that you know how to secure your API using Trusted Domains, check out our OAuth Tutorial to learn how to generate OAuth Bearer Tokens for your backend systems.